See CompTIA A+ study notes

 broken up into 4 8-bit bytes.
 Each 8-bit byte can be broken up into 2 4-bit

 expressed with 8 hexadecimal digits.
-They can be arranged in 4 groups with 2-digit
+The 8 hexadecimal digits are generally arranged in 4 groups, with 2-digit

 describe a 32 bit ip address, with each group separated by a period, or dot, in computer parlance, you are using dotted-decimal notation (dd notation).

-- Note that if you replaced each set of three decimal digits which represent the values from 0 to 255, with a set of 256 distinct symbols which were able to represent the values 0 to 255, there being a single symbol for each value, and if you removed the 4 dots, and placed a series of 4 (or more) of these 256 distinct symbols right next to each other, you would have base 256 notation.
+- Note that if you replaced each set of three decimal digits which represent values from 0 to 255, with a set of 256 distinct symbols which were able to represent the values 0 to 255, there being a single symbol for each value, and if you removed the 4 dots, and placed a series of 4 (or more) of these 256 distinct symbols right next to each other, you would have base 256 notation.
 0, 1, 2, 3...9, A, B, C, D...Z.
-We have only 36 symbols so far, from 0 to Z, and Z in base 256 equals 35 in base 10.
-For base 256 notation, we would need 220 more distinct symbols, starting with the base 256 symbol that is equal to 36 base 10.
-As far as I know there is no standardized system of symbols in use for doing this, for having a full set of 256 symbols to use for base 256 notation.
-Dotted-decimal notation is the standardized system that is used instead.
+We have only 36 symbols so far - for base 256 notation, we would need 220 more distinct symbols.
+As far as I know there is no standardized system of symbols in use for doing this, for having a full set of 256 distinct symbols to use for base 256 notation.
+Dotted-decimal notation is the standard system that is used instead.
 If you think of dotted-decimal notation as base 256 notation, with (a) dots between symbols, and (b) base 10 representations of the 256 base 256 symbols, this may help make dotted-decimal notation easier to understand.
 Think of each of the 2-symbol or 3-symbol values from 10 to 255, as a being a single symbol in base 256 — a single symbol with discontinuous lines.
 This should not be too difficult.
 We have precedents for "single" symbols with discontinuous elements.
-Lower case i and j are each a single symbol with a discontinuous elements.
+Lower case i and j are each a single symbol with discontinuous elements.
 Accented letters such as é and ñ are each a single symbol with discontinuous lines.
 So is the percent symbol, %.
 I'm working on inventing a set of 256 symbols to be used for base 10 representations.
 These would be simplifications of the existing 2-digit or 3-digit base-10 numbers used in dotted-decimal notation.
 If I get a chance I'll upload a drawing.
 I might want to use A to Z to represent decimal values 10 to 35 and only rely on new symbols after that.